 RBGE's role in this project

-A team from the RBGE and Brazilian scientists are currently collaborating on a project to:
+A team from the RBGE and Brazil have collaborated to:

 - provide essential information on the flora.
-A comprehensive survey programme of the vegetation of the poorer known cerrado areas has been set up.
-Since 1992 over 200 new floristic surveys have been conducted covering a wide range of the cerrado biome.
+A comprehensive survey programme of the vegetation of the poorer known cerrado areas has since 1992 provided over 200 new floristic surveys covering a wide range of the cerrado biome.

 - evaluate conservation areas.
-The biogeographical patterns of the cerrado flora are being analysed to provide information for the establishment of protected areas.
+The biogeographical patterns of the cerrado flora were analysed to provide information for the establishment of protected areas.